 This article requires basic knowledge in Ardoq about how to create workspaces with components, fields, and references.
 For guidance on these topics please visit Ardoq Fundamentals.

 One of the key benefits of Ardoq is the ability to answer business questions in an efficient manner.
 The business questions could be of many sorts:

 - How many applications do we have and what is the overall cost?

 - What are the dependencies from SAP ERP to other applications?

 - What capabilities are supported applications that are phased out?

-- What are implications of Server01x4 crashing?
+- What are the implications of Server01x4 crashing?

 - What are the ongoing projects and how are they overlapping?

 Finding the business questions that you want to solve is a very crucial step to succeed with Ardoq.
-If you don´t know what business questions that are important to answer, it is very likely that Ardoq will become a playground with no significant value.
+If you don´t know what business questions are important to answer, it is very likely that Ardoq will become a playground with no significant value.
 In addition, defining the business questions up-front is important to avoid "scope creep."
-For the rest of this article we will illustrate how we would model particular business questions in Ardoq.
+For the rest of this article, we will illustrate how we would model particular business questions in Ardoq.

 Two business questions:

 What are the most critical capabilities and the supporting applications?

 What is the overall cost of the application portfolio and what applications are missing a business owner?